phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.23 - ellc flux-weighted RV vsini bugfix

+* compute vsini from syncpar and pass to RV to enable Rossiter-McLaughlin effect when rv_method='flux-weighted'.

 ### 2.3.22 - trace plotting nanslice bugfix

 * fix bug in plotting MCMC trace plots when any given chain is all nans.